Homicidal-1961

 Homicidal is a 1961 horror film, shot in black and white, that is a direct homage to the successful Psycho, made only a year earlier.

-Regardless, Homicidal is a fantastic, edge-of-your-seat film, that never drags or slows down, and the film deserves recognition.
+Regardless, Homicidal is a fantastic, edge-of-your-seat film that never drags or slows down and deserves recognition.

 The surprise ending is terrific.

-The story gets off to an intriguing start as a tall, leggy, blonde woman confidently walks into a local California hotel to request a room.
+The story starts when a tall, leggy, blonde woman confidently walks into a local California hotel to request a room.

 There is something mysterious about the woman.
 She appears to be a woman of some wealth and convinces a young bellboy to marry her for $2,000.